Living in a Material World

 In our recent interview with Robbie Grey of Modern English, we asked about

-Hershey (and others) to use “I Melt With You” for their commercials.
+his allowing Hershey (and others) to use “I Melt With You” for their commercials.

 His answer made perfect sense and softens my opinion on the whole